Kremlin foe Navalny's 'Putin palace' film pushes past 100 million YouTube views | Politics

 Kremlin foe Navalny's 'Putin palace' film pushes past 100 million YouTube views

-An online video made by jailed Kremlin critic Alexei Navalny alleging that President Vladimir Putin is the ultimate owner of an opulent palace, something Putin has denied, has been viewed more than 100 million times, YouTube data showed on Friday.
+An online video made by jailed Kremlin critic Alexei Navalny alleging that Vladimir Putin is the ultimate owner of an opulent palace, something the president denies, has now been viewed more than 100 million times, YouTube data showed on Friday.

-Navalny, who is serving a 30-day jail stint for parole violations he calls trumped up, released the video last week in an effort to encourage people to take to the streets to demand his freedom, something tens of thousands did last weekend.
-Navalny's allies are still promoting the video to try to encourage people to protest, this time on Sunday, something the authorities have warned would be illegal under Russian law, which requires such events to be pre-authorised.
-The authorities have said such mass events are unsafe amid a pandemic.
+Navalny, who is serving a 30-day jail stint for parole violations he says are trumped up, released the video last week in an effort to encourage people to take to the streets to demand his freedom.
+Tens of thousands did so last weekend.
+Navalny's allies are continuing to promote the video to try and mobilise people to protest, this time on Sunday.
+Authorities say such protests are illegal under Russian law as they require pre-authorisation.

+On Friday, a pro-Kremlin outlet on the Telegram messenger published footage of the property showing construction work under way at the site and in its interior.
+Hours later, state television cited a builder at the site who said the property was being built as a hotel.

+In his video, Navalny had noted building work at the site and said the property had been ready years ago but that flaws in its design had forced builders to start again from scratch.
+"Everything was ready a long time ago but then a catastrophe known as mold and sloppiness struck," he said.
+"So they decided to redo everything.
+Absolutely everything."

-Navalny rose to prominence in Russia during anti-Kremlin protests in 2011-12 and carved out a following online, particularly among younger Russians in big cities, by airing allegations about official graft.
-He was arrested earlier this month after flying back to Moscow from Germany where he had been recovering from a nerve agent poisoning in August.
+Navalny rose to prominence in Russia during anti-Kremlin protests in 2011-12 and has carved out a large online following, particularly among younger Russians in big cities, by airing allegations about official graft.
+He was arrested this month after flying back to Moscow from Germany where he had been recovering from a nerve agent poisoning last August.

 Navalny has accused Putin of ordering his poisoning.
 Putin has denied the authorities tried to poison him and said Russian agents would have finished the job if they had wanted him dead.